FeralInteractive/medieval2-unitcards/README.md

 * Inputfile.txt
     * Input text file utilised by the python script to generate unit cards with specified models, textures, poses and factions.
 Contains a single unit entry as an example.

+* logfile.txt
+    * this file is generated when running the script.
+The Blender system console will direct users to this file when encountering an error.
+Provides specific information on which lines of the input file are causing an error.
+    *

 <img width="512" alt="Master_Directory" src="https://user-images.githubusercontent.com/113598098/192818635-eaf6e6ba-27fc-4c9d-b686-793790e3f473.PNG">